psevestre/openid-fapi/Financial_API_WD_002.md

 In this attack, the client developer is social engineered into believing that the token endpoint has changed to the URL that is controlled by the attacker.
 As the result, the client sends the `code` and the client secret to the attacker, which will be replayed subsequently.

-When the FAPI client uses [MTLS], the authorization code is bound to the TLS channel, any phished client credentials and authorization codes submitted to the token endpoint cannot be used since the authorization code is bound to a particular TLS channel.
+When the FAPI client uses [MTLS], the client's secret (the private key corresponding to its TLS certificate) is not exposed to the attacker, which therefore cannot authenticate towards the token endpoint of the authorization server.

 #### 8.3.3 Identity provider (IdP) mix-up attack
 In this attack, the client has registered multiple IdPs and one of them is a rogue IdP that returns the same `client_id`